 The StFX Enterprise Development Centre approached the Chamber in 2011 to jointly establish an annual Young Entrepreneur Award.
 This award is designed to recognize youth who have excelled in the development and enhancement of the local economic infrastructure, and contributed to the prosperity and well-being of Antigonish through entrepreneurship.
 In addition, the award acknowledges that young entrepreneurs strengthen local networks, help build a spirit of entrepreneurship, and contribute to the development of transferable skills for themselves and others in the community.

-- Nominees must have operated a business on a permanent basis for at minimum of two (2) years as of August 31st, 2019 (i.e. competed their second fiscal year of operations).
+- Nominees must have operated a business on a permanent basis for at minimum of two (2) years as of August 31st,of this calendar year.

 - Nominees must be an owner, partner, or majority shareholder – they must own at least 51% of the business;